Girishun/Parkinson-s-Disease-Prediction/README.md

 revolutionized new methods of automated medical image diagnosis.
 This study aimed to develop a robust and efficient method based on transfer learning technique for classifying Parkinson’s disease using MRI.
-In this article, the popular deep learning architectures are utilized to develop Parkinson’s disease diagnostic system..
+In this article, the popular deep learning architectures are utilized to develop Parkinson’s disease diagnostic system.
 • The experiment was performed using two benchmark datasets that are openly accessible from the web.
 Images from the dataset were first cropped, preprocessed, and augmented for accurate and fast training.